tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 Culturing daphia is really simple and easy.
 It is based on the premise that you can provide daphnia with green water.
 So, if you want to culture daphnia, you should learn how to culture green water.

 For our system, we need 6 100 liters totes.
 3 totes to culture daphnia on a rotation and 3 totes to culture green water.
 All the the totes are outside getting full sunlight from sunrise to 1 pm (Choose a place that is shaded in the afternoon).
 We will use mosquito nets to cover the totes to prevent mosquitoes and dragonfly larvae.
-We can fold the mosquitoes nets many times over to reduce the intensity of the sun and better control the temperatures fluctuations.
+We can fold the mosquito nets many times over to reduce the intensity of the sun and better control temperatures fluctuations.

 We use 100 liters totes but you can use other container sizes.